 British Airways flies from London Gatwick to Dubrovnik from £62 each way.
 For connections from regional airports and to book, visit www.britishairways.com

 Rixos Libertas Dubrovnik is a member of Great Hotels of the World Premium Collection.
 Double room rates start from EUR 84.80.
-Just a few minutes walk from the Old Town this is a superb place.
+Just a short walk from the Old Town this is a superb place.
 For more information or to book, visit www.ghotw.com/hotel/home/rixos-libertas.htm or call 020 7380 3658